Death and state funeral of Elizabeth II: Committal service

 The committal service began at 16:00 in the presence of 800 guests, largely made up of the royal household and staff from the Queen's private estates, but also including the royal family, governors general and prime ministers from the Commonwealth realms, and members of foreign royal houses.
 The Choir of St George's Chapel led the music, which included the Russian "Kontakion of the Departed", also sung at the funeral of Prince Philip.
 A selection of music was also played before the service.

-The Dean of Windsor, who conducted the service, read the bidding, the readings, and the commendation.
+David Conner, Dean of Windsor, who conducted the service, read the bidding, the readings, and the commendation.
 The first reading was Revelation 21, verses 1–7, which was also included in the order of service for the funerals of Elizabeth's grandparents and father.
 The Rector of Sandringham, the Minister of Crathie Kirk and the Chaplain of Windsor Great Park delivered the prayers, and the Archbishop of Canterbury gave the concluding blessing.

 Near the end of the service the Imperial State Crown, orb, and sceptre were removed from the coffin and placed on the altar.
-The King then placed the Queen's Company Camp Colour of the Grenadier Guards on his mother's coffin, before the Lord Chamberlain symbolically broke his wand of office and also placed its halves atop the coffin.
-After this the Garter Principal King of Arms recited the styles of Elizabeth II and Charles III, between which a lament — "A Salute to the Royal Fendersmith" — was played by the Sovereign's Piper as the Queen's coffin was lowered into the Royal Vault.
+The King then placed the Queen's Company Camp Colour of the Grenadier Guards on his mother's coffin, before the Lord Chamberlain symbolically broke his wand of office, actually by separating the magnetic tips in the middle, and placing both halves on the coffin.
+After this the Garter Principal King of Arms recited the styles of Elizabeth II and Charles III, between which a lament – "A Salute to the Royal Fendersmith" – was played by the Sovereign's Piper as the Queen's coffin was lowered into the Royal Vault (not televised).
 The singing of the National Anthem marked the end of the ceremony.

 Interment

 After the funeral of the Queen on 19 September, she was later interred beneath the King George VI Memorial Chapel in a private service attended only by her closest family at 19:30, alongside her father King George VI, her mother Queen Elizabeth, and the ashes of her sister Princess Margaret.
 The remains of Prince Philip, who was temporarily interred in the Royal Vault following his funeral in 2021, were moved to the chapel after the interment of the Queen.

 Elizabeth II's coffin was constructed more than 30 years before the funeral.
 It is made of English oak and lined with lead to protect the coffin and the remains from moisture damage.
 Due to the weight of the coffin, eight pallbearers were required for lifting and carrying rather than the usual six.
+The pallbearers were members of the 1st Battalion Grenadier Guards.